 Then, use our free moving printable to keep track of what each corresponding box contains.
 This spreadsheet helps you organize box number, contents, and room.
-It’s essential for moments such as, “which box has the coffee pot?” – you just open your sheet, search “coffee pot,” and know which box to look for.
+It’s essential for moments such as, “which box has the coffee pot?” – you just open your sheet, search (or Command + F) “coffee pot,” and know which box to look for.

 5. Create a staging area.

 A very important consideration during moving is to have a place to stage it all.

 If you’re moving your entire home, it’s very easy for the move to takeover just about every corner of your place.
 Eventually this is inevitable, but try, at least at first, to designate one corner to all the packing supplies and boxes.

 This will help you to go about your daily life while still prepping.

 In addition to the numbering system above, be sure to label each box with its final destination – i.e., kitchen, dining, basement, bedrooms, etc. Then, your movers will know where to put things without too much hands-on direction.

 If you’re moving out of a room to renovate it, please consider storing your belongings WELL out of the way of your project.
 (This is essential to renovate a house while living in it!).
 Depending on its scope, your project could become very, very dirty, and I highly doubt you’ll want your nice things getting dirty!

 Considerations on where to put the mess while you’re working away: